 The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
-Where there is good reason to do so, (e.g. risk of harm to the child), the DSL may share information without consent, and will record the reason for not obtaining consent.
+Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.